 The very mention of cancer causes people to break out cold sweat, suffer palpitations and feel faint.
 Yes, Cancer has that effect on people.
-Cancer myths are in abundance even though there is a lot of awareness about this diseases and this causes people to panic and think it is the end of the world.
+Cancer myths are in abundance even though there is a lot of awareness about this disease and this causes people to panic and think it is the end of the world.
 Unfortunately, thanks to half-baked knowledge and wrong information cropping up randomly, people unnecessarily worry about Cancer as a disease.
 This also causes people to respond and react wrongly to the diagnosis of cancer.

 Therefore, to clear the confusion, we are debunking the most common cancer myths.
 They are:

 MYTH #1 Cancer = death sentence

 Yes, people do die of cancer.
 But 1/3rd of all cancers can be cured if they are detected and diagnosed, and then treated early on.
 This is very reason why doctors and healthcare professionals constantly push their patients, friends and family members for regular health check-ups.
 About nine of ten people who suffer from different types of cancer such as prostate, thyroid and breast cancer can survive for a minimum of five years after their disease is diagnosed.
 Research and constant medical advancement mean that more and more people who are suffering from cancer, even at an advanced stage, can live longer lives.